 Paper proposals will follow this general format:

-- What has been done to achieve the aims of the action and/or research (e.g., methodology, theoretical framework and methods) and the progress made (or goals you have set) towards research and action aims (e.g., findings, results, outputs, program changes, community action changes, events, or perspective changes)
+- Explain what has been done to achieve the aims of the action and/or research (e.g., methodology, theoretical framework and methods) and the progress made (or goals you have set) towards research and action aims (e.g., findings, results, outputs, program changes, community action changes, events, or perspective changes)

-Panel proposals should first describeresearch in progress or more general thematic discussions of work in one particular area or several, such as discussions of organizing community based participatory based research studies, publicizing community based participatory research, sustaining community based participatory research.
-The proposal can them move on to discuss how the panel will be structured, identify any target participant group, and describe how the audience will be included for questions.
+Panel proposals should first describe research in progress or more general thematic discussions of work in one particular area or several.
+The proposal will then describe how the panel will be structured, identify any target participant group, and describe how the audience will be included for questions.

 Workshop proposals should describe the overall aims/objectives of the workshop; the structure of the workshop (including a general flow of activities); workshop capacity and the target participant group (ex.
-Community Based Organizations, New or Emerging Community Based Participatory Action Researchers, or Youth Participatory Action Researchers), if it not targeting a general audience of action-researchers.
+Community Based Organizations, New Action Researchers, educators/teachers), if it is not designed for a general audience of action-researchers.

-Please remember to use the Google Form to submit and read the rubric that will be used to review your submission.
+Please remember to use the form to submit your proposal, and read the rubric that will be used to review your submission.